-Leslie Ford is a Visiting Fellow in Domestic Policy Studies at The Heritage Foundation, where she specializes in welfare, poverty and inequality as well as hunger and food programs.
+Leslie Ford is a visiting fellow in the Center for Health and Welfare Policy at The Heritage Foundation, where she specializes in welfare, poverty and inequality, as well as hunger and food programs.

 Before her work in the White House, Ford was a Legislative Advisor to Sen. Mike Lee (R-UT) on Capitol Hill.
 She oversaw the development of 22 pieces of legislation and more than 50 amendments on significant bills to advance health and welfare reforms.
 Ford started her career at the Heritage Foundation in 2011 as a research assistant focusing on religious liberty, civil society and poverty studies.
 Her work has been featured in the Wall Street Journal and National Review.
 Ford received a bachelor’s degree from Franciscan University of Steubenville.
 She has three children and lives with her husband in Virginia.